Courses

 Spring 2025

-This course will use an anthropological lens to explore the field of contemporary global health.
-Through readings and case studies in cultural anthropology, medical anthropology, applied and critical anthropology, and related social sciences, the class will examine the participants and institutions that makeup the production of global health, as well as the knowledge and value production that have shaped agendas, policies and practices in global health, both historically and in the contemporary.
+This course will use an anthropological lens to explore the field of contemporary global public health.
+Through readings and ethnographic case studies in cultural anthropology, medical anthropology, applied and critical anthropology, and related social sciences, the class will examine the participants and institutions that make up the production of global health, as well as the knowledge, and value production that have shaped agendas, policies and practices in global health, both historically and in the contemporary.
 The course will also explore anthropology's relationship to and perspectives on the history of global health.
-Through the use of ethnographic case-studies we will examine how local communities, local knowledge and political forces intersect with, shape, and are shaped by global initiatives to impact diseases, treatments, and health care delivery.
-Among other topics, the course will explore health disparities, epidemics/pandemics, global mental health, climate change and infectious diseases, chronic illness, violence, health systems, and communicable diseases such as polio, HIV/AIDS, Covid-19, Tuberculosis, etc. Prerequisite(s): ANTH B102/H103 recommended; sophomore standing or higher
+We will examine how local communities, local knowledge and political forces intersect with, shape, and are shaped by global initiatives to impact diseases, treatments, and health care delivery.
+As well, what the effects are on individuals, families and children, communities, urban and rural areas, and nations.
+Among other topics, the course will explore health disparities, epidemics/pandemics, global mental health, climate change and infectious diseases, chronic illness, violence, and diseases such as polio, HIV/AIDS, Covid-19, Tuberculosis, etc. Prerequisite(s): ANTH B102/H103 recommended; sophomore standing or higher

 Course does not meet an Approach